-At issue are the imposition of a minimum price on alcohol and the relaxation of laws regarding the consumption of marijuana and other “soft” drugs.
-But positions are as entrenched as ever – amongst newspapers, drug companies as well as politicians – and even a small reform will involve a stupendous political brawl.
+At issue is the imposition of a minimum price on alcohol and the relaxation of laws regarding the consumption of marijuana and other “soft” drugs.
+But positions are as entrenched as ever – amongst newspapers, drug companies, as well as politicians “and even a small reform, will involve a stupendous political brawl.

 But there is one issue that all parties seem to agree on: addicts should be offered treatment; they should be dealt with by the health service rather than the legal system.
 If you look at this fascinating debate on the War on Drugs (Branson versus the American establishment) there is just one issue where there seems to be consensus: rehab is good.